 Projects of a historic nature

 In 1975, the Nevada Legislature determined that there was a shortage of safe, decent, and sanitary housing throughout the State for persons and families of low and moderate income.
-To address this Statewide deficiency, and to ensure that there would be sufficient safe, decent and sanitary housing for persons and families of low and moderate income, the Legislature enacted Chapter 319 of Nevada Revised Statutes (NRS) Chapter 319, “Assistance to Finance Housing,” establishing and granting powers to the Nevada Housing Division (the “Division”).
+To address this statewide deficiency, and to ensure that there would be sufficient safe, decent and sanitary housing for persons and families of low and moderate income, the Legislature enacted Chapter 319 of Nevada Revised Statutes (NRS) Chapter 319, “Assistance to Finance Housing,” establishing and granting powers to the Nevada Housing Division (the “Division”).
 Thereafter, the Division’s implementing regulations were enacted as Chapter 319, “Assistance to Finance Housing,” of the Nevada Administrative Code (“NAC”).

 There are 2 methods of obtaining a Tax Credit allocation under a QAP: 1) through the competitive application process; and 2) tax-exempt bond financing.